awfrok/obsidian-plugin-bibtex-entry-view/README.md

 ### in the settings

-- put the `.bib` file in the root of the vault.
+- Put the `.bib` file in the root of the vault.
 And, in the settings of the plugin, you can choose the `.bib` file.
 - Or, make a symbolic link to the `.bib` file in the root of the vault.
 And, you can choose it in the settings of the plugin.

+## what to do next

+- Option for Sorting the fields in the order of what a user chooses in the plugin settings.
+- Option for hiding the field that a user chooses in the plugin settings.

 ## license